hbariki/Udacity-Item-catalog-Project/README.md

 # Udacity-Item-catalog-Project
 RestaurantMenu App for Item catalog project
 This is a python module that creates a website and JSON API for a list of restaurants.
 Each restaurant displays their menus and also provides user authentication using Google.
 Registered users will have ability to edit and delete their own items.
-This application uses Flask,SQL Alchemy, JQuery,CSS, Javascript, and OAuth2 to create Item catalog website
+This application uses Flask,SQL Alchemy, JQuery,CSS, Javascript, and OAuth2 to create Item catalog website.

+Installation
+1.virtualBox
+2.Vagrant
+3.python 2.7

 Instructions to Run the project